 The Far North Line

-Britain’s most rural railway, the Far North Lines connects Inverness with Thurso and Wick at the northern limits of the Highlands.
+Britain’s most rural railway, the Far North Lines is run by Abellio Scotrail and connects Inverness with Thurso and Wick at the northern limits of the Highlands.
 The full journey takes around four hours and leads you through hundreds of miles of beautiful varied landscapes, from peatland bogs and minuscule hamlets to the gates of the magnificent Dunrobin Castle.

 The Kyle Line

 Departing from Inverness, the Kyle Line leads through charming Highland villages such as Achnasheen and Plockton before arriving in Kyle of Lochalsh.
-Along the route you’ll pass idyllic beaches and tranquil lochs, all set to a backdrop of untouched Highland hillsides – you might even spot herons, eagles or otters if you’re lucky!
+Along the route, also run by Abellio Scotrail, you’ll pass idyllic beaches and tranquil lochs, all set to a backdrop of untouched Highland hillsides – you might even spot herons, eagles or otters if you’re lucky!

 The Royal Scotsman